xXleowXx/gitlab-charts/doc/installation/deployment.md

 ### Prometheus

-We use the [upstream Prometheus chart](https://github.com/helm/charts/tree/master/stable/prometheus#configuration), and do not override values from our own defaults.
+We use the [upstream Prometheus chart](https://github.com/helm/charts/tree/master/stable/prometheus#configuration), and do not override values from our own defaults other than a customized `prometheus.yml` file to limit collection of metrics to the Kubernetes API and the objects created by the GitLab chart.
 We do, however, default disable `alertmanager`, `nodeExporter`, and `pushgateway`.

+The `prometheus.yml` file instructs Prometheus to collect metrics from resources that have the `gitlab.com/prometheus_scrape` annotation.
+In addition, the `gitlab.com/prometheus_path` and `gitlab.com/prometheus_port` annotations may be used to configure how metrics are discovered.
+Each of these annotations are comparable to the `prometheus.io/{scrape,path,port}` annotations.

+For users that may be monitoring or want to monitor the GitLab application with their installation of Prometheus, the original `prometheus.io/*` annotations are still added to the appropriate Pods and Services.
+This allows continuity of metrics collection for existing users and provides the ability to use the default Prometheus configuration to capture both the GitLab application metrics and other applications running in a Kubernetes cluster.

 Refer to the [Prometheus chart documentation](https://github.com/helm/charts/tree/master/stable/prometheus#configuration) for the exhaustive list of configuration options and ensure they are sub-keys to